guitarkeegan/cypress-web-design/content/posts/day7.md

 2. **Approaches to Working**
    - **Iterative:**
       - Continuously make adjustments based on testing and feedback.
-      - Deside on a feature to work on.
+      - Decide on a feature to work on.
 Assign the feature to one or more members.
       - Share progress with team, or test with users.
       - Make adjustments.
-      - A Kanban board can be used to track feature progress.
+      - A Kanban can be used to track feature progress.
       - A design system emerges based testing and feedback, and combining the best ideas.
    - **Atomic**
      - The design system or style guide will be built first.